druglogics/ags-paper/docs/index.md

 ## Methodology/Input Overview {-}

-A list of things that change between the simulations and the presented graphs are:
+A list of things that change between the simulations and the presented figures are:

 - The number of `Gitsbe` simulations: more simulations, more models generated.
 - The type of mutation that `Gitsbe` models have: